gregversteeg/CorEx/README.md

 Some theoretical developments are described here:
 *Maximally Informative Hierarchical Representions of High-Dimensional Data*
-Greg Ver Steeg and Aram Galstyan, http://arxiv.org/abs/1410.7404
+Greg Ver Steeg and Aram Galstyan, AISTATS 2015, http://arxiv.org/abs/1410.7404

 The code here is written by Greg Ver Steeg and Gabriel Pereyra.